 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.

-Active Learning in Higher Education adheres to the SAGE Harvard reference style.
-View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+Active Learning in Higher Education adheres to APA.
+Click here to review the guidelines on APA to ensure your manuscript conforms to this reference style.